-- Understand the needs of the ever-growing adolescent and young adult population with ASD and determine how best to meet their unique needs.
-Expand and develop new service plans that will provide them with the opportunity to reach their potential, liveas independently as possible, and have a good quality of life.
+Understand the needs of the ever-growing adolescent and young adult population with ASD and determine how best to meet their unique needs.
+Expand and develop new service plans that will provide them with the opportunity to reach their potential, live as independently as possible, and have a good quality of life.
+In 2016: The Commission will continue to collaborate with the Governor's Task Force on Integrated Employment to advocate for and ensure that the employment needs and choices of Nevadans with ASD are identified, understood and addressed.
+Compile and publish service standards for adolescents age 15-21 and adults over the age of 21, living with ASD.
+Collaborate state agencies, providers and recipients to establish policies and systems which enable Nevadans with disabilities, including ASD, to self-select their own residential setting.